kahunacohen/trackit/README.md

 - [x] **Entirely offline**: no internet connection needed, and thus, no inherent privacy concerns.
 - [x] **Multi-device**: leverages file-based database, so you are in charge of how (or if you even want to) sync the `*.db` file across multiple devices.
-- [x] **Flexible**: you can write custom queries against the auto-generated `*.db` sqlite file.
+- [x] **Flexible**: you can write custom queries against the auto-generated `trackit.db` sqlite file.
 - [x] **Performance**: It's all file-based and written in GO with embedded sqlite.
+It's fast.
 - [x] **Multi currency**: yes!
-- [x] **Categorization**: tag with built-in categories, or manage your own custom categories.
+- [x] **Categorization**: tag transactions with built-in categories, or manage your own custom categories.
-- [x] **Ignore selected transactions**: Mark certain transactions ignored (such as transfers), so they don't get included in sums/aggregation.
+- [x] **Ignore selected transactions**: Mark certain transactions ignored (such as transfers), so they don't get included in sums/aggregations.

 ## Getting started
 1. [Download](https://github.com/kahunacohen/trackit/releases/) the correct version of trackit for your operating system
 1. Put the `trackit` executable in your path.
-1. The data directory (from which it imports CSV files from) is at `~/trackit-data`, but you can change that with the `--data-path` flag to
+1. The data directory (from which it imports CSV files from) is by default at `~/trackit-data`.
+Create that directory, if it doesn't exist.
-   `trackit init`.
-1. Add date directories and CSV files.
-For example, create directory `~/trackit-data/2024-10` and download a month's transaction CSV file from your bank account for that month to that directory.
-Rename the CSV file after the name of your account (e.g. `bank_of_america.csv`).
-You should now have a file at: `~/trackit-data/2024-10/bank_of_america.csv`.
-Put other accounts' transaction CSV files for that month under that same directory.
+   You can change the default data directory.
+See `trackit init -h`.
+1. Download monthly transactions from your bank in CSV format and put them into your data directory.
+You can organize the files however you like in that directory, **as long as the name of the file contains the bank account key** somewhere in the file name.
+The bank account key is the name of the bank account with underscores that you set in the `trackit.yaml` file below.
 1. Create a `trackit.yaml` configuration file.
-Each account key in the `trackit.yaml` file should match the corresponding file name under each month directory.
+By default it should go to `~/trackit.yaml`, but you can set a custom location.
+See `trackit init -h`.
    In the `trackit.yaml` file, map each CSV heading for each account to one of the three required trackit database tables.
 These tables are:

    * `transaction_date`
    * `counter_party`